 #3 Twin-Scroll Turbo

 These types of turbochargers need a split inlet turbine casing and exhaust manifold that individually joins the correct engine cylinder with each scroll.

-Take an example, in a four-cylinder engine (with firing order 1-3-4-2), cylinders 1 and 4 can support one scroll of the turbo, while cylinders 2 and 3 feed a different scroll.
-This layout gives an efficient distribution of gas exhaust energy to the turbo and helps provide condensed, pure air in each cylinder.
+For example, in a four-cylinder engine (with firing order 1-3-4-2), cylinders 1 and 4 can support one turbo scroll, while cylinders 2 and 3 feed a different scroll.
+This layout gives the turbo an efficient distribution of gas exhaust energy and helps provide condensed, pure air in each cylinder.

 The more energy is sent to the exhaust turbine, which means more power.
 Repeat, there is a major cost for approaching the complexity of a system that requires complex turbine housing, exhaust manifolds, and turbos.